 This post may include affiliate links.
 Please read my disclosure policy.

 Summer is all about porch time.
 Sitting back with a glass of your favorite fruit tea (mine is blueberry tea... obviously) and enjoying the view.
-Of course, you can also make a blueberry version of this delicious fruity lemonade recipe or bask in a homemade lemon soda.
+I love a flavored non-alcoholic drink for summer!

-I tested this recipe by making a blueberry iced tea recipe with crushed blueberries and sugar, but it did not work.
-It required significantly more refined sugar to get the sweetness and didn't have much blueberry flavor.
-Using our syrup is definitely the easy way to go.
+I tested this recipe by making a blueberry iced tea with crushed blueberries and sugar, but it did not work.
+It required significantly more refined sugar to get the sweetness, and didn't have much blueberry flavor.

 - Use quality tea, but not fancy expensive blends, that you like as regular brewed tea.
 Regardless of what you add, flavor or sweetness, the tea will always be the predominant flavor.

-If you have leftover blueberries try making tanghulu, it is a fun candied fruit recipe perfect for summer, or some homemade frozen dog treats.
+If you have leftover blueberries, try making tanghulu, it is a fun candied fruit recipe perfect for summer, or some homemade frozen dog treats.

-📖 Recipe
+📖 Recipe Card

 Blueberry Iced Tea